Iranian external operations: Calls for terrorist designation

 Recent years have brought European governments and the European parliament to call for the designation of the Islamic Revolutionary Guard Corps (IRGC) as a terrorist organization.
 This follows the United States and Canada's stronger measure against Iran as its plot are globally uncovered.
 This is emphasized in Sweden's strong stand pushing for coordinated terrorist listings to improve law enforcement and counterterrorism responses across the European Union.

 Sanctions and counter measures

-The United States along with its allies have increased sanctions against entities and individuals linked to Iran's external operations, that includes criminal proxies, the most notable of them, is the Foxtrot Network in Sweden.
+The United States and its allies have increased sanctions against entities and individuals linked to Iran's external operations, including criminal proxies such as the Foxtrot Network in Sweden.

-The UK, German and French law enforcements and intelligence agencies have increased their efforts to expose and prevent Iranian plots targeting and including surveillance, assassination attempts, cyber intrusions targeting dissidents, Jewish, and Israeli interests.
+British, German and French law enforcement and intelligence agencies have increased their efforts to expose and prevent Iranian plots including surveillance, assassination attempts and cyber intrusions against dissident, Jewish and Israeli targets.

 Europe

 Iran has extended the use of proxies into Europe, by outsourcing its operations to European criminal networks, with the frequency of actions increasing since 2019.
 These actions include assassinations, kidnapping, espionage and surveillance, targeting Iranian dissidents, Jews and Israeli-affiliated institutions.